-rswail a day ago
+rswail 9 months ago

 It's irritating (to say the least) that we have a distributed information service (DNS) that so botched its security implementation that logical things like storing public keys now require a web server, running http (!) and allowing a GET on /.well-known/blah